tassoskoutlas/web-audit-toolkit/README.md

 - Understand the amount of content a website holds
 - Understand URL structure
 - Find interesting files that may be open from the file system
+- Understand assets (pdf, docx, etc) used in domain

 Cross reference content in Google: